THOMASELOVE/432-quizzes-2024/quiz2/README.md

 dataE_s$person <- dataE$person
 ```

-## What will become available here?

-All of this material will appear by the time specified on the [Calendar](https://thomaselove.github.io/432-2024/calendar.html).

-- The main (**47-page**) PDF containing the instructions and all 34 questions for Quiz 2.
+5. The Main PDF document, which contains the instructions and all 34 questions for Quiz 2.
-    - This document will also include the list of R packages and settings I used to create and answer the Quiz.
+    - Be sure you have all 34 pages, and that you carefully read the document as you do the Quiz.